dderpym/totally-legit-3d/README.md

-# TotallyLegit3D - A (hopefully) fast software rasterizer for Java, hijacking Princeton Algorithms StdDraw
+# TotallyLegit3D - A (hopefully) fast software rasterizer for Java, hijacking Princeton Algorithms StdDraw.

 This was made as a submission for Project 3 of  UC Berkeley's CS61B.